Are marriage boundaries a reasonable option for the suffering spouse in a difficult marriage?

 The reason some couples struggle with the idea of boundaries in marriage is because they see limits as the end, not the facilitator.

-Boundaries help define habits and behavior when we can’t define them for ourselves.
+Boundaries can help define habits and behavior when we can’t define them for ourselves.
 They bring peace to the spouse who has to bear the brunt of negative habits and attitudes.

 They create room, so the struggling spouse has clear-er vision.
 Boundaries force us to walk in tough love when we’d rather hide, or do our thing.